Loading...

 Searching for words, glosses or POS tags

-Tones in the data are marked by acute accent (high tone) and grave accent (low tone).
-If you do not use these the search result will include toned and untoned versions of the search item.
-If you use accents, you will only find the search item with exactly the tone you want.
+Tones in the data are marked by acute accent (high tone, e.g. "á"), grave accent (low tone, e.g. "à"), or macron (mid tone, e.g. "ā").
+If you do not use these diacritics, the search result will include toned AND untoned versions of the search term.
+If you use the accents, you will only find the search items with exactly the accents you searched for.
 For example, you can search for only high-toned versions of a particle "la" by entering the search item "lá".
+If you want to find all occurences of "la", independent of tone, you have to search for "la".

 Filtering the data for certain constructions

+Additionally, the data can currently be filtered according for various constructions.
 If a filter is set to "Select all", the data are not filtered for the specific property.

 In the future, further filters might be added.